orbeon/orbeon-forms-doc/xforms/xpath/extension-http.md

 This function can be used even after page initialization, and can be used everywhere other XPath functions are supported.

-_NOTE: With Orbeon Forms 3.8 and 3.9, this function can only be called during page initialization, otherwise it will throw an error.
-We recommend you use it only within event handlers called as a result of processing `xforms-model-construct-done` or `xforms-ready`, or from the `xxf:default` MIP._

 ## xxf:get-request-method()

 [SINCE Orbeon Forms 4.2]